samuel-jimenez/GramEditor/docs/src/development/debuggers.md

 To get the process ID of a running Gram instance, you can use your systems process management tools such as `Task Manager` on windows or `Activity Monitor` on macOS.

-Alternatively, you can run the `ps aux | grep zed` command on macOS and Linux or `Get-Process | Select-Object Id, ProcessName` in an instance of PowerShell on Windows.
+Alternatively, you can run the `ps aux | grep gram` command on macOS and Linux or `Get-Process | Select-Object Id, ProcessName` in an instance of PowerShell on Windows.

 #### Debugging Panics and Crashes